cslarsen/mickey-scheme/README.md

 Here is an example on how to use it.

 First, let's start up mickey with an empty environment (the -z argument).
-An empty environment means that the REPL only has one definition, that of `import`.
+An empty environment means that the REPL only has one bound definition, that of `import`.

     $ ./mickey -z
     #|                                                                 _